 Büchi automata [4], and of the future component to alternating automata [3], which allow non determinism and parallelism.
 Both the considered automata are enriched with a set of finite counters, in order to keep track of the quantitative aspect of time, which is part of TRIO.
 The two components are then merged through the composition of the two automata [4], and the resulting automaton is then translated to Promela, which is Spin input language.
 Let us notice that the automaton obtained with the composition of the past and future components is still an alternating automaton, while Spin uses Büchi automata.
-Anyway, an alternating automaton can always be transformed into a Büchi automaton with an exponential explosion in the number of the states; in order to avoid such explosion in the translated in Promela.
+Anyway, an alternating automaton can always be transformed into a Büchi automaton with an exponential explosion in the number of the states; in order to avoid such explosion in the translation to Promela, the automaton obtained with the composition is directly simulated in Promela.